Chapter 3 Meeting the New Challenges of the Telecommunications Market

 Having regard to the implementation experience and consumers’ feedback, OFCA made a number of suggestions to CAHK to further enhance the Industry Code.
 CAHK revised the Industry Code in October 2014 following discussions with participating operators.
 The revised Industry Code took effect on 1 May 2015.

 Since the implementation of the Industry Code in July 2011, the number of complaints related to service contract disputes has been decreasing continuously, from 1 277 cases in 2011 to 419 cases in 2017, representing a drop of 67% in six years.

 Publications of the Service Termination Arrangements of Residential Broadband Service Providers

 To enhance service information transparency and to better inform consumers, OFCA has since November 2016 published on its website details of the arrangements adopted by major residential broadband service providers to handle service termination requests from consumers.
 Information published covers the advance notice requirement, channels for accepting service termination requests and their relevant formats, arrangements to acknowledge and to confirm receipt of service termination requests, and channels for the return of customer equipment to service providers.
 The information will enable consumers to better understand existing practices of different service providers, which should help reduce disputes over service termination matters.
 The information would also go some way towards facilitating consumers in making informed decisions on service plans that best suit their needs, by comparing the existing termination arrangements of different service providers, thereby encouraging operators to introduce improvements on an on-going basis.
-OFCA will update the published information periodically and as and when changes are introduced by service providers.
-OFCA will continue to encourage the service providers to review the service termination arrangements with a view to making further improvements.
+OFCA updates the published information periodically, and when changes are introduced by service providers.
+OFCA will continue to encourage service providers to review their service termination arrangements with a view to making further improvements.

 Code for the Provision of Chargeable Mobile Content Services